cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 This command will only exit when the cluster has no more pods left, or when it is interrupted by the user.

-If `logs` is called without the `-f` option, it will write the logs from all cluster pods until the time of invocation, and then exit.
+If `logs` is called without the `-f` option, it will read the logs from all cluster pods until the time of invocation and display them in the terminal's standard-out, then exit.
-The `-F` or `--File` flag can be provided, to specify the name of the file where the logs should be saved.
+The `-F` or `--File` flag can be provided, to specify the name of the file where the logs should be saved, instead of displaying over standard-out.

 NOTE: unlike other `cnpg` plugin commands, the `-f` is used to denote "follow" rather than specify a file.
 This keeps with the convention of `kubectl logs`,